kheller18/data-structures-algorithms/methods/README.md

       4, 4
       12, -3

   Arrays in Objects: common to use arrays to store complex data in an object.
-Many data strucutrees are implemented as class objects with an underlying array used to store data.
+Many data structures are implemented as class objects with an underlying array used to store data.
 Example below is for storing weekly highs.
     function weekTemps() {
       this.dataStore = [];
       this.add = add;